Trans 101

 TUCKING AND BINDING

-Welcome to #TransTuesday!
-This week things are gonna get uncomfortable, literally.
+Welcome to Trans Tuesday!
+This week things are gonna get uncomfortable.
+Literally.
 Strap in (a ha, it is to laugh) because we’re talking about: TUCKING AND BINDING.
-Cis folks, this one includes activities you can do right in your own home!

 Why on earth would we do that?
 There’s a few reasons, and it can be a combo of them or even something else entirely.
 Also trans men and women aren’t the only ones who employ these techniques.
-Many non-binary, agender, and gender fluid people also do it.
+Many nonbinary, agender, and gender fluid people also do it.

-One of the big reasons is gender dysphoria.
+One of the big reasons is GENDER DYSPHORIA.
 If a trans woman’s secondary sex characteristics make her dysphoria worse, she might want to hide them just so she doesn’t have to see them and be reminded.

 Also, maybe you’ve never considered this, but women’s clothes are exclusively designed for cis women.
 Which means there’s not… room in the crotch.
-FOR STUFF.
+For stuff.
 Which means when wearing women’s clothes, those of us AMAB are faced with some problems.

 It can be really uncomfortable, or even downright painful.
 On top of that, as the clothing wasn’t designed with room for crotch junk, said crotch junk can show in ways clothes designed for cis men might prevent.

-And lemme just make it clear that if a trans lady WANTS to show that area off, that’s her business.
+And lemme just make it clear that if a trans lady wants to show that area off, that’s her business.
 How many cis men wear pants that are too tight for exactly the same reason?
 If they get to do it, so do trans women.

-But even if a trans woman doesn’t WANT to tuck, it can also be an issue of safety.
+But even if a trans woman doesn’t want to tuck, it can also be an issue of safety.
 And I suspect you can imagine the added danger we’d open ourselves up to in public by being a woman who had visible crotch junk under her pants.
-It’s a big flashing neon I’M TRANS sign.
+It’s a big flashing neon I’m trans sign.

 But considering the epidemic of violence against trans people, especially us trans women, anything that can minimize that is a good thing.
 So tucking is also very much a safety issue.
+And for more on so many of the hurdles we jump through just to not be harassed or assaulted see the essay on BOYMODE/GIRLMODE.

 Okay okay okay, so now you know why we do it, and (roughly) what it is.
 And I bet you’re wondering… how… does one do that?
 Remember when I said there was something you could try right in the comfort of your own home?
+(I should warn you now, there’s nothing “comfortable” about it.)

 Guess what I’m going to ask you to do today! 🌟

-Listen.
-There’s not a lot of being trans that cis people can actually experience for themselves.
-BUT THIS IS ONE THING YOU CAN.
+But!
+Tucking and/or binding is something you can do.
 And I want you to.
 Because it will give you a little more insight into some of the things we deal with.

-Alright, CIS DUDES, are you ready?
+Alright, cis dudes, are you ready?
 You’re a manly man, nothing to be afraid of!
 You can do it, I believe in you!
 Here we go.

 Did you know that humans have a little… opening, I guess, for lack of a better word, in the abdomen?
-It’s called the inguinal canal, and in AMAB folks, it’s basically right under/behind the penis at the top of the scrotum (OH NO WEIRD MEDICAL CROTCH TERMS).
+It’s called the inguinal canal, and in AMAB folks, it’s basically right under/behind the penis at the top of the scrotum (oh no weird medical crotch terms).

 If you gently poke around there you should find it.
 Here’s where the fun comes in… y’know how your testicles move around in the scrotum?
 There’s room for them to do that, because they like to party.
-SO LET’S PARTY.
+So let’s party!

-GENTLY push them up INTO the inguinal canal.
+Gently push them up into the inguinal canal.
 I hear your screams from here, but it’ll be fine as long as you’re careful.
 Spoiler alert: they’ve probably been in there before, like when it’s very cold or at other times when they recede somewhat.

 One goes up and in on each side.
 Then you pull the penis down and back to rest between your butt cheeks.
 Don’t pull too hard, or too far, or wedge it in there hard or anything.
 But that’s where it goes.

-If ANYTHING HURTS you’re doing it wrong.
-It should be uncomfortable (DEFINITELY UNCOMFORTABLE), but not painful.
+If anything hurts, you’re doing it wrong.
+It should be uncomfortable (definitely uncomfortable), but not painful.
 If it hurts, undo and try again.

 Then you pull your underwear and pants back up, and voila!
 Your junk be hidden.
+Well… mostly.

 Oh and any time you have to pee, guess what?
 Undo and redo all of it.